Cotton Agronomics

 Reducing Cotton Varieties

-Our Agri experts advised farmers to reduce cotton varieties from 250 to under 40, improving crop management and standardizing quality for better profitability.
+Our agronomy team helped farmers reduce variety numbers from about 250 to under 40, simplifying management and standardizing quality for better profitability.

 Introducing Extra Long Staple Cotton (ELS)